cthill/SNESDump/README.md

 ## Desktop Software
-The desktop software is written in python and provides an interactive text-based interface for reading and writing to carts.
+The desktop software is written in Python (2.x) and provides an interactive text-based interface for reading and writing to carts.
 It communicates with the Arduino using the built in USB to serial converter.
 It has been tested on macOS and Linux.

 ## Firmware